-Artefacts and Material Culture (core module)
+Artefacts and Material Culture (20 credits)

-Mediterranean and European Archaeology (optional module)
+Mediterranean and European Archaeology (20)

 How and from where did Mycenae get its amber?
 What was the importance of salt from Austria?
 Why is there Classical Greek pottery and metalwork in central Europe?
 Why had Roman amphorae already overrun Gaul long before Caesar?
 The Mediterranean and Temperate Europe are often regarded as two separate worlds before they were forcibly united by Rome.
 But in fact there was always contact between the two regions and they impacted on each other in crucial ways.
 This module will look at the evidence (principally archaeological, some textual) for these interactions from the later Bronze Age through the Iron Age to the eve of the Roman expansion out of the Mediterranean.
 It will look at the evidence for how contact was driven by the needs for natural resources and for luxury items and how these were obtained and how control of access to these resources resulted in profound social changes visible in the evidence for activities such as trade, warfare, ritual and religion, feasting, coinage.
 The evidence will include fortifications, settlements, funerary practice and material culture, with an emphasis on the long-distance links.

 Aid, NGOs and Development (20)

 The module traces the emergence and changing nature as well as (development) significance of NGOs with reference to Africa.
 It explores the challenges and opportunities associated with the role of these organisations in African development policy, planning, implementation and evaluation.
 It also introduces students to the world of NGO work through invited seminar presentations by NGO workers and the requirement for students to undertake a project which involves designing an NGO.

 South Africa in the 20th Century (20)